craftedatscale/s25new2/content/2025/Sponsors/index.md

 {{< /alert >}}
 <br />
 <br />
-It is said that no gift — especially from an organization — must be taken for granted.
+It is said that no support — especially from an organization — must be taken for granted.
 In contemporary times, there is much hard work involved in receiving a corporate gift, major or minor.
 <br />

 {{< gallery >}}